d3dc/classier-react/README.md

 # 🥂 🎩 Classier React 🎩 🥂

 We keep putting styles in Javascript.
-We've developed this rather complex toolchain to create tools like [Rebass](jxnblk/rebass).
-But with this approach, styles aren't re-used and they don't _cascade_!
+We've developed these rather awesome and complex toolchains to have tools like [Rebass](jxnblk/rebass).
+But most browser apps don't need an alternative to CSS, and without it, styles aren't re-used and they don't _cascade_!

 Awesome style libraries already exist for browsers, its just awkward to make use of them when you're writing react.
 Cramming everything into that `className` string feels wrong.